huggingface/blog/introduction-to-ggml.md

 result = torch.matmul(matrix1, matrix2)
 ```

-With ggml, these steps must be done to achieve the same result:
+With ggml, the following steps must be done to achieve the same result:
 1. Allocate `ggml_context` to store tensor data
 2. Create tensors and set data
 3. Create a `ggml_cgraph` for mul_mat operation